ubeytdemirr/fall20-clone-week/instagram.md

 We love instagram, its an app that we use to share best moments in our life!

-We are thinking it would be cool to have one :)
+But it doesnt have image upload feature on web , lets make it!

 Here are the features to implement: